 Food and drink prices are typically twice as much in the islands as on mainland Ecuador.
 This is simply because most products must be flown in or shipped via cargo boat.
 Still, eating out in Galapagos can be relatively inexpensive.

 Eating out at the more tourist-oriented places on any of the islands will cost you an average of $8 for breakfast, $12 for lunch, and $20 for dinner, not including drinks.
 Some places offer the same menu all day long; others have different prices according to the time of day.
-There are a few higher-end restaurants in Puerto Ayora and Puerto Baquerizo Moreno where you can expect to spend at least $30 per person.
+There are a few higher-end restaurants where you can expect to spend at least $30 per person.

 Of course, the easiest way to save money is to stay in accommodations that have a kitchen so you can cook some meals, heat up leftovers, and store refrigerated items like yogurt or beer.
 Each of the main towns on San Cristobal, Santa Cruz and Isabela has a local market as well as a variety of grocery and convenience stores.
 Again, you may find prices to be a bit more than you’re accustomed to, but buying provisions and cooking some meals will still cost less than eating out.